-Our expert lawyers can help with all types of eye injury compensation on a no win no fee basis.
+Our expert lawyers can help with all types of eye injury compensation on a no win no fuss basis.

 According to the Australian Institute of Health and Welfare, 73 in 100,000 Australians sustain eye injuries so severe they require hospitalisation.
 The most common cause of eye injury is enmeshment of foreign objects due to a fall, assault, or transportation accident.